 Distinguished Service Award (staff / lay members)

-The Gold Medal may be awarded to any person or persons who shall have conspicuously raised the character of the medical profession by scientific work, by extraordinary professional services, or by special services rendered to the British Medical Association, (Bye-law 114 and standing order of council).
+The Gold Medal may be awarded to any person or persons who shall have conspicuously raised the character of the medical profession by scientific work, by extraordinary professional services, or by special services rendered to the BMA, (Bye-law 114 and standing order of council).

 The Gold Medal may be awarded to those previously in receipt of other BMA awards, who have gone on to give further truly exceptional service to members, the Association and the profession, but it also exists to recognise other outstanding individuals in the medical profession or contributing to medicine more widely.

-Recipients of all awards will be invited, along with a guest, to the installation of the president ceremony, which is expected to take place at 6pm on 25 June 2019 at the Annual Representative Meeting in Belfast to receive their awards.
+Recipients of all awards will be invited, along with a guest, to the installation of the president ceremony, which is expected to take place at the ARM (annual representative meeting) in Edinburgh to receive their awards.